apbrodnicki/draft-league-bot/README.md

 ### update-player-names
 Updates the sheet names and coach names in a Google spreadsheet.

+### add-additional-player-info
+Updates the Showdown names and timezones in a Google spreadsheet.

 ## Julian Clause
 1. Open Command Prompt (not as an administrator)
 2. Type `cd Pickems`, then hit enter